-For more information on Responsible Employees please refer to the Title IX Policy and/or the Title IX Website.
+For more information on Responsible Employees please refer to the Title IX Policy and/or the Title IX Policy and/or the Title IX Policy and/or the Title IX Website.

 Student Organization Information

 Advisor Training:

 Advisor training will be held each semester.
 The training is to provide updates and new information to all advisors.
 This training is not mandatory but encouraged to stay up to date with policies and procedures.
 All advisors are encouraged to attend in order to provide the best support possible to their organizations.